-I. WHAT IS A JOINT LAND USE STUDY (JLUS)?
+I. WHAT IS A COMPATIBLE USE STUDY (CUS)?

-A Joint Land Use Study is a cooperative planning initiative between a local military installation, its surrounding jurisdictions, local residents, state and federal agencies, and other stakeholders to address land use compatibility planning around the installation that supports the installation's mission and operational and training environments, community growth and development in the surrounding area, and resident quality of life.
+A Compatible Use Study (formerly known as a Joint Lánd Use Study or JLUS) is a cooperative planning initiative between a local military installation, its surrounding jurisdictions, local residents, state and federal agencies, and other stakeholders.
+The initiative addresses land use compatibility planning around the installation that supports the installation's mission and operational and training environments, community growth and development in the surrounding area, and resident quality of life.